Zombie debt…did you know it's an actual thing? Let's discuss what zombie debt is, and how long can a collector pursue an old debt from you.

 Can a Collection Agency Collect on a Debt After 7 Years?

-Just because you can no longer being sued for that Victoria Secret's-obsession racked up in your early 20s doesn't mean collection agencies can no longer repurchase this debt from other collection agencies and continue to pursue you for it (here's how to deal with debt collectors).
+However, just because you can no longer being sued for that Victoria Secret's-obsession racked up in your early 20s doesn't mean collection agencies can no longer repurchase this debt from other collection agencies and continue to pursue you for it (here's how to deal with debt collectors).

 As in, phone calls, letters, etc.